Age and skill target for Milky Monsters: all ages, specifically 8+, counting required

-Milky Monsters is a system that was specifically designed for playing with a large group of ~8 year olds, however, I was able to play easily with my 2.5yo son if I helped him with counting to 20 and with inventory, so it can work with a wide range of skills and ages.
+Milky Monsters is a tabletop RPG that was specifically designed for playing with a large group of ~8 year old kids!
+I was also able to play easily with my 2.5yo kid if I helped him with counting to 20 and with inventory, so it can work with a wide range of skills and ages.

-Because Milky Monsters is a game system, it is up to the game leader to create the story, so you have full control over the content and can adjust to be all ages friendly.
+Because Milky Monsters is a tabletop RPG system, it is up to the game leader to create the story, so you have full control over the content and can adjust to be all ages friendly.
 The end of the game even talks about making sure your content is right for your group, and there’s a lot of very helpful tips provided for game runners.

 Because Milky Monsters is a game system, the setting can be anything you want!
-And it even suggests getting creative and branching out of the typical idea of a medieval fantasy TTRPG to fit what your kids are more interested in.
+And it even suggests getting creative and branching out of the typical idea of a medieval fantasy tabletop RPG to fit what your kids are most interested in.

-The first game we played, I asked my son what kind of story he wanted, and he said he wanted to play hide-and-seek with a monster named Mildy who lived in the ocean.
+The first game of Milky Monsters that we played, I asked my kid what kind of story he wanted, and he choose playing hide-and-seek with a monster named Mildy who lived in the ocean.
 We rolled with it and the system was flexible enough to handle a bit of an atypical setting that my kid loved to mess around with.

 Then, you roll a d20 a few times to fill up your gear list off of the provided table, which was one of the highlights in this tabletop RPG.
 My kid started out with an awesome hodgepodge of gear and got pretty silly (and happy to share his character’s snacks during the game) when I told him that for food he had a cabbage, a can of beans, and a bacon pie.

-For both combat and skill checks, you roll a d20 and then compare to your stat for the appropriate skill for that situation (see character creation section).
+For both combat and skill checks in Milky Monsters, you roll a d20 and then compare to your stat for the appropriate skill for that situation (see character creation section).
 If your d20 roll is lower than your stat, you succeed!
 If your d20 roll is higher, it does not succeed.

-This was really easy to help my son track because it was just rolling higher or lower than the number on his sheet (no modifiers or math needed).
+This was really easy to help my kid track because it was just rolling higher or lower than the number on his sheet (no modifiers or math needed).
 He could see the number and compare – it wasn’t hidden behind the DM screen or muddled by additional numbers to track.

-Items from the inventory you rolled during character creation are categorized into:
+Items from the inventory you rolled during Milky Monsters‘ character creation are categorized into: